 Once an ECR is approved, then the person(s) assigned to perform the changes (not necessarily the ECR originator) will then implement the change, including any revisions to associated documentation (in order to keep our documentation consistent with the as-built condition of our systems).
 These changes to the configuration controlled documents are then reviewed and approved through the DCN process (described in E030350).

-The aLIGO Systems Engineer (or designee) will keep a log of all ECRs.
+The Systems Engineer (or designee) will keep a log of all ECRs.
 Within one week, a first-order disposition of the ECR will be made and feedback given to the originator (and all other persons identified as “interested”).
 This first-order disposition will be either:

 approved (for noncontroversial items with little or no cost or schedule impact), or